Should Christians Consider Dating A Non Christian?

 But not all relationships are a good fit.

-For example, many Christians would not marry a non Christian, but aren’t so sure when it comes to dating a non Christian.
+For example, many Christians would not marry a non-Christian but aren’t so sure when it comes to dating.

-Does the bible provide any guidance on this key question?
+Does the bible provide any guidance on dating non-Christians?

 Let me get right to the point.
-Although a word search in Scripture for ‘dating‘ won’t give you any results, it has plenty to say about it.
+Although a word search in Scripture for ‘Christian dating‘ won’t give you any results, it has plenty to say about it.

 You may be thinking, ‘OK, I get it.
 As a Christian I shouldn’t marry someone outside of the faith, but I’m just dating.
 What’s the harm in that?’

-Although dating isn’t marriage, it’s the first clear step toward it.
-In other words, the purpose of dating is to figure out whether you would like to (some day) get married.
+Although a romantic relationship like dating isn’t marriage, it’s the first clear step toward it.
+In other words, the purpose of dating is to figure out whether you would like to (someday) get married.
+Which begs another question: what’s the purpose of marriage?

-And while God designed marriage to give us joy, on an even deeper level he created it to reflect his relationship with us (Ephesians 5:22-33).
-If you marry someone who doesn’t follow Jesus, you will always be like two oxen pulling in opposite directions.
-Which will frustrate you both, and torpedo the foundation of your marriage.
+The Apostle Paul tells us in the New Testament.
+While God designed marriage to give for joy, companionship, and the procreation of children, on an even deeper level, he created it to reflect his relationship with us (Ephesians 5:22-33).
+If you marry someone who doesn’t follow Jesus, you will always be like two oxen pulling in opposite directions, which will frustrate you both and torpedo the foundation of your marriage.

-Too often, Christians ask, ‘Will dating [this person] be good for me?’
-While that’s an important question, the second great commandment – loving our neighbor as ourselves (Matthew 22:39) – means that we need to first ask, ‘Will dating [this person] be for good for them?’
+Too often, Christians ask, ‘Is dating [this person] a good idea for me?’
+While that’s an important question, it’s the wrong question.
+The second great commandment – loving our neighbor as ourselves (Matthew 22:39) – means that we must first ask, ‘Will dating [this person] be for good for them?’

 But I Could Introduce Them To Jesus